AMAAI-Lab/DART/README.md

   year={2024}
 }

-⸻
+---

-🙏 Acknowledgements
+## Acknowledgements

-This work builds upon:
+Based on:

-* Comprehensive Transformer TTS by Keon Lee et al.
+- Comprehensive Transformer TTS by Keon Lee et al.

-⸻
+---

-📬 Contact
+## Contact

-For questions or collaborations, feel free to open an issue.
+Open an issue for questions or collaboration.